Report a Coyote

 |Additional wildlife centres can be found at ontariowildliferescue.ca.|

-For information or advice concerning wildlife, individuals are encouraged to contact the Ministry of Natural Resources by calling 705-725-7500.
+For any other information or advice concerning wildlife, individuals are encouraged to contact the Ministry of Natural Resources and Forestry by calling 705-725-7500.

 Collingwood is surrounded by beautiful coastline, forests, escarpment, and farmland.
 Wildlife, including coyotes, live in the region.